Sir Robert Alexander Baillie of Polkemmet, 4th Bt.1

 Sir John Stanhope was the son of Sir Thomas Stanhope and Margaret Port.2 He married, firstly, Cordell Alington, daughter of Richard Alington.1 He married Catherine Trentham, daughter of Thomas Trentham and Jane Sneyd.2 He died in 1611.1

-He was invested as a Knight on 22 April 1603.2 He lived at Shelford, Nottinghamshire, England.1
+He lived at Elvaston, Derbyshire, EnglandG.3 He was appointed Knight on 22 April 1603.2 He lived at Shelford, Nottinghamshire, EnglandG.1

 Child of Sir John Stanhope and Cordell Alington